Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 **Scientific Assumptions**
 When it comes to addressing the markets with integrity, we need to incorporate truth claims and anchor this context.
 The methods used and the claims made are important; [Popper](https://en.wikipedia.org/wiki/Karl_Popper) believed science was about the raw explanatory power and predictive capacity of a framework, while [Khun](https://en.wikipedia.org/wiki/Thomas_Kuhn) thought of it as a community of practice.

 In our view both authors are correct; reason can thought of as rational proof (deductive knowledge utilising the Baconian methodology) and as empiric verification (inductive wisdom through the Goethian methodology).
-Consequentially ReSci movement might consider integrating both these fundamental approaches to making truth claims by leveraging abductive reasoning and Bayesian methods.
+Consequentially the ReSci movement might consider integrating both these fundamental approaches to making truth claims by leveraging abductive reasoning and Bayesian methods.
 These base predictions on known priors before feeding forward to infer likely outcomes.

 **Technological Assumptions**
 From a practical standpoint the story of digital communication begins with [Claude Shannons](https://en.wikipedia.org/wiki/Claude_Shannon) information theory; binary 1's and 0's that convey state.
 Beyond Shannon's fundamental theory of bits and bytes, there are new innovations that abstract his binary domain into a trinary lens of "agents, languages and perspectives" where agents, speaking their language of preference, express perspectives on 'Truth claims'.

-As a technical architecture, such a '[meta ontology](https://ad4m.dev/)' enables us to encode other frameworks as 'perspectives', and in particular we believe that encoding "general systematics" is a particularly powerful framework that can act as a functional backbone for clustering parameter groupings in a transparent way.
+As a technical architecture, such a '[meta ontology](https://ad4m.dev/)' enables us to encode other frameworks as 'perspectives', and in particular we believe that encoding "general systematics" is a particularly powerful epistemological framework that can act as a functional backbone for articulating parameter groupings in a transparent way.

 Applied at the interface level these functional frameworks can be used to generate a consistent set of active inference models that enable the encoding of practice based methodologies, eco-credits, accounting methodologies, evaluation criteria, sensor networks APIs, DAOs and far beyond.
-Such architecture is particularly elegant as it enables semantic translation and ad hoc composibility for an apples to oranges comparison; quantitive measures to qualitative values.
+Such architecture is particularly elegant as it enables semantic translation and ad hoc composibility for an apples to oranges comparison of quantitive measures to qualitative values.

 ---

-## Infrastructure Design
+# Infrastructure Design

-Let's frame some high level abstractions that we can lean on in relation to our ends:
+Let's frame the high level design abstractions we will lean on in relation to our ends:
 - (+) Qualitative values (Impact evaluators)
 - (=) Markov blankets (Hypercerts)
 - (-) Quantitive measures (Impact certificates)

 Markov blankets act as a form of general substrate that can then be further systematised with **metadata** to enable semantic interoperability - this is a highly general medium that is analogus to merkle trees and hash graphs.
-In Regens case this technical infrastructure is represented by the data module.
+In Regens case this technical infrastructure is represented by the [data module](https://docs.regen.network/modules/data/).

 An Impact certificate essentially articulates a given methodology in a machine readable format.
 These certificates represent a set of means, while evaluation criteria codified in a similar format can express values as ends.
 For example, when it comes to open science, there is a movement towards making papers more accessible by encoding them as 'conversation graphs'; this might be represented in a tetradic geometry with nodes representing:
 - Directive: Source